minggli/chatbot/README.md

 This retrieval-based bot uses publicly available health information and a set of NLP techniques to generate indicative diagnosis and NHS leaflet for that diagnosis.
 The result is not to be treated as medical advice.

-## Virtualenv Installation
+## Installation
-You will need [virtualenv](https://virtualenv.pypa.io/en/stable/installation/) to create the environment underpinning this chatbot.

-Run `./install.sh` at chatbot/.
+Run `./install.sh` at ./chatbot/.
 This will create a virtualenv instance and install all components required.

 ## Running chatbot
 Within virtualenv venv (`source venv/bin/activate`), you can launch separate service: